mikeizbicki/ucr-cs100/textbook/C++/templates/README.md

 ```
 The instantiation of the map in the code above includes a key type of string and a value type of int.
 In the second line, the number for index **Michael** is set to **5023**.
 These two types are paired together in the Pair class template.

-As we can see, templates tend to make certain implementations easier to write and understand because theres less clutter to look at.
+As we can see, templates tend to make certain implementations easier to write and understand because there is less clutter to look at.

 ##Ok, so why should I use them?

-As mentioned above, class templates can be used for creating objects with unique behaviour that are adaptable.
+As mentioned above, class templates can be used for creating objects with unique behavior that are adaptable.
 Let's say we want to implement a generic stack class:
 ```
 template <class T>